 As stated, MSP websites are your best opportunity to show someone

-Not only is this approach a great way to establish yourself as an authority, but it also goes a long way towards proving that you’re someone worth paying attention to as well.
+Not only is this approach a great way to establish yourself as an authority, but it also goes a long way toward proving that you’re someone worth paying attention to as well.

 Why are websites important for MSPs?

-The end goal of your MSP websites should always involve motivating people to go to your contact form, fill out all of their appropriate information and schedule that initial meeting or consultation as a next step.
+The end goal of MSP websites should always involve motivating people to go to your contact form, fill out all of their appropriate information, and schedule that initial meeting or consultation as a next step.

-When constructed properly, your MSP websites are the best chance you have to educate your prospects in a way that also differentiates yourself from your competitors at the exact same time.
-It’s an opportunity to say “here’s what I do, here’s why that’s important and here’s why you should pick up the phone and give me a call or fill out my contact form.”
+When constructed properly, MSP websites are the best chance you have to educate your prospects in a way that also differentiates you from your competitors at the exact same time.
+It’s an opportunity to say “Here’s what I do, here’s why that’s important, and here’s why you should pick up the phone and give me a call or fill out my contact form.”

 Another important point to understand is that all MSPs are different – which means that no two MSP websites will be created in quite the same way.
 They should all outwardly reflect the qualities that make your own MSP unique, meaning that there really is no “one size fits all” structure to follow when designing an online destination of your own.